bakawoot/Mindustry-skyblock/README.md

 sdkRoot = path to your SDK folder

+Mod jar will be in the build/libs/ directory.

 ## How to play
 On the utility tab you can find 3 new blocks: